stuomas/bridge-map-view/README.md

-# Bridge 2021 MapView
+# Adobe Bridge MapView

-A Google Maps based extension for Adobe Bridge 2021 for geotagging photos and showing their location on an interactive map.
+A Google Maps based extension for Adobe Bridge for geotagging photos and showing their location on an interactive map.

 ## Prerequisites